 For students beginning classes in our Spring Semester, we need completed applications by September 15th.

 1. Receive and review nominated student applications.

-3. Send Acceptance Notification or Request further details from Applicant.
+3. Send an acceptance notification or request further details from Applicant.

-4. Work with Student to complete the Housing, Meal Plan, Insurance, and Immunization process.
+4. Work with students to complete the housing, Meal Plan, Insurance, and Immunization process.

-5. Work with Student to confirm schedule of courses.
+5. Work with Student to confirm course schedule.

 6. Process DS2019 Visa Form with the USF International Services Office.

 7. Upon completion of DS2019, the student will be notified of the next steps in the Visa Application Process.